This article is part of a detailed article series designed to help you succeed online with the WordPress platform.

-(WordPress.org theme directory)
+(WordPress.org themes directory)

-The search term “WordPress” alone receives around 2.7 million monthly searches on Google.
-Including WordPress-related terms (e.g. “WP themes”, “WordPress plugins”, ”learn WordPress”, etc. brings the total number of searches online for WordPress terms to more than 30 million …
+The search term “WordPress” alone receives around 2.7 million searches per month on Google.
+Including WordPress-related terms (e.g. “WordPress themes”, “WP plugins”, ”learn WordPress”, etc. brings the total number of searches online for WordPress terms to around thirty million …

 (WordPress searches online)

-In other blog posts, you will learn:
+In other blog posts, we will explore the following: